 High Altitude Adjustments

-My biggest suggestion when baking at altitude is to adjust your oven temp up 25 degrees (or down if using a dark or glass pan) and bake 5-10 minutes less time.
+My biggest suggestion when baking at altitude is to increase your oven temp by 25 degrees (or down if using a dark or glass pan) and bake 5-10 minutes less time.

 Like this recipe?

 Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️ star rating and leave a comment below the recipe!

 Click stars to rate now!Print Pin SaveSaved!
 Rate

 - 7-Speed Digital Hand Mixer with Turbo

 Pumpkin Spice Cake